On the Generalization Mystery in Deep Learning: Measuring Alpha on Real and Random Datasets

 One complication is the use of batch normalization~\citep{Ioffe15} in most practical networks, since in that case, per-example gradients are no longer well-defined.
 This is a problem not just with $\alpha$, but with any metric that is based on per-example gradients.
 However, $\alpha$ has an interesting mathematical property that allows us to impute it using the coherence of {\em mini-batch} gradients.
 We discuss this in greater detail in \Cref{app:measuring-coherence}.
 In what follows, we use this imputation method for networks with batch normalization.

 In our main experiment, along the lines of \citet{Zhang17}, we train a ResNet-50 network on two datasets, one real (ImageNet) and the other random (``ImageNet'' with random input pixels).
 Both networks are trained with vanilla SGD (that is, no momentum) with a constant learning rate of 0.5 and batch size of 4096.
 We do not use any explicit regularizers such as weight decay or dropout.
-We estimate test and train $\alpha$ during training using the test set (which has 50K samples) and a training set (a random sample of 50K training examples).
-We take snapshots of the network during training each time the (minibatch) training loss falls by 1\% from the previous low watermark, and compute loss, accuracy, and $\ralpha$ on these snapshots.
+We estimate test and train $\alpha$ during training using the test set (which has 50K samples) and a training sample (a random sample of 50K training examples).
+We take snapshots of the network during training each time the (minibatch) training loss falls by 1\% from the previous low watermark, and compute loss, accuracy, and $\ralpha$ on these snapshots using the test and training samples.

 The resulting training curves are shown in the first two columns of Figure~\ref{fig:chap1:ResNet-50imagenet}.
 As expected, both networks achieve zero training loss and near perfect training accuracy, but only the network trained on (real) ImageNet shows non-trivial generalization to the test set.